| | |

 Downtown Cannon Beach

 Apart from the iconic Haystack Rock, Ecola State Park offers trails with breathtaking ocean viewpoints that’ll make your heart skip a beat.
 For tide pool explorers, low tide at Haystack Rock is an absolute must.
 It is a protected marine area, so be sure to follow the rules – often you’ll find knowledgeable volunteers who can answer questions about this special area.
+Personally, I love coming here for the beach, whether or not you can reach Haystack rock (depending on the tide) it’s a great walking beach!

 Where to Eat: Lazy Susan Cafe is the perfect spot for a hearty breakfast.
 And for dinner, the Stephanie Inn Dining Room provides a top-notch culinary experience with coastal views you’ll not soon forget.